JulianKemmerer/PipelineC/README.md

 # Core Features/Benefits

-_A hardware description language centered around pipelining_
+_An easy to understand hardware description language centered around pipelining_

 * Automatic pipelining as a feature of the compiler.
 Basic use of the tool is to generate single pipelines to drop into existing designs.
 Eliminate the practice of pipelining logic by hand = not portable (relies on operating frequency and part).
 * Helpful timing feedback derived from synthesis tool reports to help identify critical path logic that cannot be automatically pipelined.
+* Simulate your code in seconds, debug with printf's (ex. tool imports human readable+debuggable VHDL into Modelsim)
 * Compose complex portable designs consisting of multiple pipelines and controlling state machines.
 * Can start by cloning existing VHDL/Verilog designs or including raw VHDL as a starting point - not forced to use automatic pipelining features - a full hardware description language replacement.
 * Familiar C function syntax that eliminates many HDL quirks that beginners (and experts) can fall victim to (ex. blocking/nonblocking assignments).